-Faye 67 primary schools, 11 secondary schools, 61 early learning and childcare establishments and 5 schools specifically for support for additional learning needs deliver education services to over 276,000 pupils, and over 4,300 pre-school children.
+Fage 67 primary schools, 11 secondary schools, 65 early learning and childcare establishments and 5 schools specifically for support for additional learning needs deliver education services to over 276,000 pupils, and over 4,300 pre-school children.
 14 - 22 The service supports the implementation of the council's Raising Attainment Strategy and the National Improvement Framework through direct support and challenge to schools, validated self-evaluation processes and rigorous use of performance data to continually improve outcomes for children and families.
-23 - 29 The service is working to improve the well-being and educational outcomes of all children and young people in West Lothian through the application of psychology, working directly with children and their families, schools and partners to improve educational and mental health and well-being outcomes.
-30 - 34 The service supports schools in improving the delivery of education provision, learning experiences and opportunities for children and young people with additional support needs across the curriculum in every educational context and setting, enabling all pupils to achieve at their highest potential.
-35 - 41 The service supports schools and delivery of education services through application of effective resource planning and management.
+23 - 30 The service is working to improve the well-being and educational outcomes of all children and young people in West Lothian through the application of psychology, working directly with children and their families, schools and partners to improve educational and mental health and well-being outcomes.
+31 - 35 The service supports schools in improving the delivery of education provision, learning experiences and opportunities for children and young people with additional support needs across the curriculum in every educational context and setting, enabling all pupils to achieve at their highest potential.
+36 - 42 The service supports schools and delivery of education services through application of effective resource planning and management.
 This includes workforce planning, asset management and a range of compliance matters.
 The service also delivers, art, culture, instrumental music and sport services.
-42 - 51 The service supports schools and delivery of education through policy advice and efficient allocation of financial resources.
+43 - 54 The service supports schools and delivery of education through policy advice and efficient allocation of financial resources.
 This includes pupil placement and customer services, and holiday lunches.
 The service also delivers community learning and development.
-52 - 63 Developing the Management Plan and reporting progress 64 - 66 Education Services Scorecard 2020/21 establishments and 5 schools specifically for support for additional learning needs deliver education services to over 276,000 pupils, and over 4,300 pre-school children.
+55 - 64 Developing the Management Plan and reporting progress 65 - 67 Education Services Scorecard 2021/22 68 - 69 establishments and 5 schools specifically for support for additional learning needs deliver education services to over 276,000 pupils, and over 4,300 pre-school children.
 The service supports the implementation of the council's Raising Attainment Strategy and the National Improvement Framework through direct support and challenge to schools, validated self-evaluation processes and rigorous use of performance data to continually improve outcomes for children and families.
 The service is working to improve the well-being and educational outcomes of all children and young people in West Lothian through the application of psychology, working directly with children and their families, schools and partners to improve educational and mental health and well-being outcomes.
 The service supports schools in improving the delivery of education provision, learning experiences and opportunities for children and young people with additional support needs across the curriculum in every educational context and setting, enabling all pupils to achieve at their highest potential.
 The service supports schools and delivery of education services through application of effective resource planning and management.
 This includes workforce planning, asset management and a range of compliance matters.
 The service also delivers, art, culture, instrumental music and sport services.
 The service supports schools and delivery of education through policy advice and efficient allocation of financial resources.
 This includes pupil placement and customer services, and holiday lunches.
+The service also delivers community learning and delivery of education through policy advice and efficient allocation of financial resources.
 The service also delivers community learning and development.
+Developing the Management Plan and reporting progress